swift-server/swift-aws-lambda-runtime/Examples/Testing/README.md

 ## Local invocation using the AWS SAM CLI

 The AWS SAM CLI provides you with a local testing environment for your Lambda functions.
-It deploys and invoke your function locally in a Docker container designed to mimic the AWS Lambda environment.
+It deploys and invokes your function locally in a Docker container designed to mimic the AWS Lambda environment.

-You must pass a payload to the Lambda function.
+You must pass an event to the Lambda function.
 You can use the `event.json` file for this purpose.
 The return value is a `APIGatewayV2Response` object in this example.

 ```sh
 sam local invoke -e Tests/event.json